 Once in place, the clip cinches together the leaflets in the center of the regurgitant jet, creating a dual-orifice mitral valve with less regurgitation.
 There is no need to arrest the heart or perform cardiopulmonary bypass.

 In the case of the 89-year-old patient, two clips were placed successfully, and he went on to make a full recovery.
 Since pioneering the technology in Oregon, Providence Valve Center has treated four more patients with the MitraClip.

 Patients with degenerative mitral regurgitation, such as mitral valve prolapsed or flail leaflet, who are at high risk for surgery may be eligible for the device.
 To determine eligibility, specialists at Providence Valve Center evaluate patients using a targeted transesophageal echocardiography, paying careful attention to the mitral valve leaflets and grasping area.

 Providence also is studying functional mitral regurgitation within the COAPT clinical trial.
 The study is testing the MitraClip repair system in heart failure patients with moderate to severe regurgitation who cannot have valve surgery.
 The study evaluates the safety and effectiveness of the device compared to aggressive treatment with heart failure medications.

 Patient screening and enrollment for COAPT is taking place at Providence St. Vincent and Providence Portland medical centers.
-Participants will be managed collaboratively with the Providence Center for Advanced Heart Disease and treated aggressively for heart failure, regardless of treatment assignment.
+Participants will be managed and treated aggressively for heart failure, regardless of treatment assignment.